a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 6) By resource consumption (i.e., to ensure that the split into microservices does not result in excessive resource consumption due to containerization, etc.)
 7) Other:

-#### Page 7: Programming Languages
-Each microservice can be developed using its own programming language.
+> Each microservice can be developed using its own programming language.

 Q15: To what extent do you agree with the above statement in general:
 1) Agree.
 Always use the most appropriate language for each microservice.